 - Spatula

-What Apples are Best for Chicken Normandy?
+What Apples Work Best for Normandy Stew?

 When cooking anything with sautéed apples, opt for apples that will hold together the best under high heat.
 You want to end up with a golden-brown color and a firm-yet-tender texture.